spencertipping/bipolar/neurotransmitters.md

 + [This page about alcohol, GABA, and NMDA](alcohol-substitution.md), which covers what I think should be common cultural knowledge about (and alternatives to) GABA-ergic drugs like alcohol and benzos

-## Lithium: trace metal for neurotransmitter regulation
+## Lithium: trace mineral for neurotransmitter regulation
 I have an ax to grind here: I really think lithium is an essential trace mineral, and I think people take humongous amounts for psychiatric disorders and suffer through major side effects when smaller amounts would get a lot of the benefit.
 I'm not alone in suspecting these things; a number of studies have come out in support of this view.

 Lithium has a far worse reputation than I think it deserves, especially in small quantities.
-I take 40mg/day to think more clearly and have no side effects.
+I take 40mg/day to think more clearly and have no side effects (although there were some short-term ones when I started; see below).
 I suspect most people would benefit from 5mg/day, which is on the high side of what you might encounter in groundwater.

 It's often prescribed in much higher doses for bipolar and other disorders; prescriptions range anywhere from 900mg-1800mg/day of lithium carbonate (~150mg-300mg of elemental lithium, if I remember right).
 This is why it causes problems for people.
 I haven't found any documented risks related to microdosing, and several articles have suggested it's neuroprotective.